Sophia Hadjipanteli

 Sophia Hadjipanteli (Σοφία Χατζηπαντελή; born 25 May 1997) is a Greek Cypriot model, most notable for her unibrow look.
 She initially gained public attention in the UK in 2017 and first appeared in fashion shows during London's Fashion week 2020.
-She has modeled for brands including Guess Jeans and Polaroid.

-Early life and education
+Early life

-Hadjipanteli was born and raised in Cyprus.
-She emigrated from Cyprus to the United States with her father and brother.
-She claims to have been inspired to have a unibrow by her family and culture.
+Hadjipanteli was born on 25 May 1997 and was raised in Maryland, together with her brother.Hadjipanteli's first language is Greek as both her parents have Greek-Cypriot heritage, with her father was an accountant who was born in Cyprus.As a Cypriot refugee, he learned English, alongside his children as they grew up in the US.
+At age 14 she was discovered by Mario Testino - her mum, born in London, is a photographer and it was one of her photos that got Hadjipanteli her first modelling position with Italian Vogue when she was 15yrs old.
 She studied marketing at the University of Maryland where she started modeling for brands like Hugo Boss or Guess.
-She has nicknamed her unique eyebrows "Veronica."

-Modeling career
+Career

-Hadjipanteli is signed to Premier Model Management and MUSE NYC.
+Hadjipanteli gained public attention as an Instagram model in 2017, and went on appear in shows in London Fashion Week in September 2019.
+As of 2021, Hadjipanteli was signed to Premier Model Management and MUSE NYC.
 She appeared in more than 50 publications worldwide, including, Vogue, Elle, Harper's Bazaar, New York Times and Vanity Fair.
-She has worked for fashion brands including Chanel and Fenty Beauty as well as done catwalk work.
+She has worked for fashion brands including Chanel, Jean Paul Gaultier and Fenty Beauty as well as done catwalk work.